We tell ourselves all kinds of lies to justify our actions.

 I could never give up my daily routine.
 Then, over time, I replaced my routine with habits I love.

-Getting rid of superfluous excess in my life has allowed me to focus on what’s important, to focus on living a more meaningful life, to focus on health, relationships, passions, personal growth, and contribution.
+Getting rid of the excess in my life has allowed me to focus on what’s important: people, experiences, this moment.

-So, when you tell yourself, I could never be a minimalist because [fill in the blank], what is your blank, and how could you erase it?
+So when you tell yourself I could never be a minimalist because [fill in the blank], what is your blank, and how could you erase it?